cptomkins/clinic-agent-test/README.md

 # ClinicSoft Support Agent

 A conversational AI agent that handles product support for dental/medical clinic practice management software.
-Built as part of a role assessment for [Harbor](https://harborautomation.com).
+Built as part of a role assessment for the author.

 **[Try the live demo →](https://v2.harborautomation.com/clinic-agent)**